Your Medical Care Management

 With all this information and medical terms, how does one decide on the best course of treatment for them.
 SPIN has created a worksheet for you to compare options applying a perspective of risks and rewards for you.
 Maybe this can help you clarify what is possible and make your decision.

-I make a long enough appointment that provides the opportunity for a thorough and in-depth discussion with my doctor and I don’t forget to bring with me all my prescribed and over-the-counter medications.
+It is important to make a long enough appointment that provides the opportunity for a thorough and in-depth discussion with your doctor.
+Remember to bring all your medications, including over-the-counter medications and any supplements you are taking.